The Bankrate promise

 How to file a successful claim

 After a natural disaster damages your property, you’ll need to act fast.
 Because insurance claims are time-sensitive, review your policy (or policies) beforehand so you’ll already have working knowledge of the damages covered by each policy.
 After the damage occurs, file claims as soon as is safely possible.
+Here are the steps to take to file a home insurance claim successfully.

 Step 1: Emergency repairs